afterExecution Tasks in Kestra – Post-Run Actions

 message: Execution {{ execution.state }} # Will show FAILED

-After executing the above, you can see that the finally task has a status of RUNNING while the afterExecution task says FAILED.
+After running the example above, the finally task appears with a RUNNING state while the afterExecution task shows FAILED.

 after-execution-1